• Facebook

 • 1 tablespoon tomato paste

-• 2 large bunches* collard greens, stemmed, leaves sliced into 1-inch wide ribbons (here's a video)
+• 2 large bunches* collard greens, stemmed, leaves sliced into 1-inch wide ribbons (see photos in blog post)

 • 1 teaspoon lemon juice (or more to taste)